vishvAsa/vedAH/meta/articles/keith/4_THE_SPIRITS_OF_THE_DEAD/24_THE_DISPOSAL_OF_THE_DEAD.md

 [Part IV

 of the embryo.
-But these ideas are of no importance for Vedic India in general; the rite of burning is the rite which has won approval in the Sütras, and that of burying the body is there severely restricted.
+But these ideas are of no importance for Vedic India in general; the rite of burning is the rite which has won approval in the Sūtras, and that of burying the body is there severely restricted.

 It is, however, a very different question whether this position is primitive.
 In one of the funeral hymns in the Rigveda 1 the dead is told to go to mother earth, which is to enclose him, as with a garment a mother her child.
 It is the view of the ritual texts that these words apply to the later rite by which the burnt bones of the dead are placed in an urn in earth, but the inter- pretation, though defended by Oldenberg, cannot be treated as natural, and we must admit that it is only reasonable to assume that it is meant for an actual burial.
 The later ritual which had in the main given up burial for burning naturally had to use the verses somewhere, and the burial of the bones gave an excellent opportunity for this action, but the fact remains that the verses are burial verses, that the Rigveda treats burial and burning as on the same footing, and that it probably represents contemporary fact.3